 Kampa – Reinforced pegging and guying points.
-Great example would be the Kampa Kielder 5, one of my favourite inflatable tents.
+Great example could be the Kampa Kielder 5 – detailed review here one of my favourite inflatable tents.

 As a rule of thumb, if you can guy your tent out effectively then it should be able to withstand reasonable bad weather, the problem usually come when guylines start to fail or the ground is so saturated the pegs start to pull.